 Best Practices in Supplemental Instruction in the STEM Disciplines II.
 Rosalie Richards, Catrena Lisse, Mike Gleason, Jeanne Haslam, Kasey Karen, Darin Mohr, Gita Phelps.

 Best Practices for Teaching Non-Science Majors Environmental Science Online.
 Caralyn Zehnder, Kalina Manoylov, Christine Mutiti, Sam Mutiti, Allison Vandevoort.
+Read the group's final report here.

 Striving for Inclusive Excellence in the Classroom II, Teaching Diversity.
 Rosalie Richards, Veronica Womack, Tsu-Ming Chiang, Sunita Manian, Funke Fontenot.